 - Connect the TV directly to this receiver.
 Interrupting a direct connection with other amps or an AV converter (such as an HDMI switch) can cause operational errors. - Only connect components (Blu-ray Disc player, etc.) you intend to use as a source to the HDMI input of this receiver.
-Interrupting a direct connection with other amps or an AV converter (such as an HDMI switch) can cause operational errors. - When Control is set to ON, HDMI Input in The Input Setup menu on page 36 is automatically set to OFF. - When the receiver's Control is turned ON, even if the receiver's power is in the standby mode, it is possible to output the audio and video signals from a player via HDMI to the TV without producing sound from the receiver, but only when a Control with HDMI-compatible component (Blu-ray Disc player, etc.) and compatible TV are connected.
-In this case, the receiver's power turns on and the power and HDMI indicators light.
+Interrupting a direct connection with other amps or an AV converter (such as an HDMI switch) can cause operational errors. - When the receiver's Control is turned ON, even if the receiver's power is in the standby mode, it is possible to output the audio and video signals from a player via HDMI to the TV without producing sound from the receiver, but only when a Control with HDMI-compatible component (Blu-ray Disc player, etc.) and compatible TV are connected.
+In this case, the receiver's power turns on and the power and HDMI indicators light. - If the Control setting is not set to OFF, the power consumption during standby will increase.